Some people don’t want to be promoted. If this is you, keep on reading to discover 101 things you can do to keep from being promoted at work.

 #76.
 Complain and complain some more.
 And if that doesn’t work, enlist your coworkers to join your efforts.

 #75.
 Ignore clear direction and constructive criticism from your immediate manager.

 #74.
-Take long personal calls at your desk while you are not on a break.
+Take long personal calls at your desk while not on a break.

 #73.
 Never admit a mistake.

 #72.
 Spread rumors.
-Drama in the workplace is a great remedy for boredom.
+Drama in the workplace is an excellent remedy for boredom.

 #71.
 Argue about politics at your desk.
 As a bonus, consider discussing politics with your customers as well.

 #70.
 Be insensitive to the feelings of others.
-You can help them develop a thicker skin.
+You can help them develop thicker skin.